ewancook/transcriber/README.md

 ---
 ### Parallel Conversion

-Enabling `Parallel Conversion (X Cores)` allows Transcriber to use all CPU cores to convert `X` files simultaneously.
+Enabling `Parallel Conversion (X Cores)` allows Transcriber to use all CPU cores to transcribe `X` files simultaneously.

-*Note: files will not necessarily be converted in the order specified.
+*Note: files will not necessarily be transcribed in the order specified.
 This has no impact on collation.*

 ---
 ### Collation